Redfineline/imu/README.md

 1. Clone the repository: `git clone [repository URL]`
 ## Usage

-To build the c++ executable use the gollowing command:
+To build the c++ executable use the following command:

     make